14 Venture Capital Firms Seeking SaaS Startups

 Image of Zane Venture Fund - Top VCs in SaaS

-• Industries of focus: Health Care, SaaS, B2B, EdTech, Wellness
+• Industries of focus: Health Care, B2B, SaaS, EdTech, Wellness

-• Geographical presence: Based in Atlanta, Georgia
+• Geographical presence: Atlanta, Georgia

 • Founded: 2019

-• Notable portfolio companies: MDisrupt, SkillCycle, ConConnect, Freeing Returns
+• Notable portfolio companies: MDisrupt, SkillCycle, ConConnect

 You can refer to their website here.